AdamXweb/AdamXweb.github.io/content/blog/mavericks-in-utm-on-apple-silicon/index.md

 #### Most underrated photo editing app - Aperture
 Sort of makes a comeback, if you're patiend and want to play workarounds.
 This would be so much simpler on a physical device though
 ![Mist App](./img/aperture.gif)
+The photos import, exifdata is viewable, and adjustments can be made to the photo, and can even be exported!.
+However the preview doesn't show when editing, and only shows something when the photo is dragged, which is less than ideal.